abge0386/CyberProject1/README.md

 SSH into the control node and follow the steps below:
 - Copy the two filebeat and metric beat playbooks (should .yml files) file to the ansible directory (path should be ~etc/ansible).
 - Update the hosts file to include the IP addresses of the machines the beats will be deployed on.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the IP addres where ELK is running.
+It ia important to make sure this is done via port 5601, otherwise it will not work. to check that the installation worked as expected.
+It should look as follows: (ELK public IP):5601

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_